EntrustCorporation/draft-rats-pkix-evidence/draft-ounsworth-rats-pkix-evidence.md

 --- abstract

-This document specifies ASN.1 structures produced by an Attester as part of the remote attestation procedures and consitute Evidence.
+This document specifies ASN.1 structures produced by an Attester as part of the remote attestation procedures and constitute Evidence.

 This document follows the Remote ATtestation procedureS (RATS) architecture where Evidence is sent by an Attester and processed by